Strategy

 Query type Example Primary role

-Brand brand name, store name, own product name SEO as the base; Google Ads only if defense is incremental
+Brand brand name, store name, own product name Accurate owned pages as the base; test whether ads add value

 Transactional "buy," "price," "Google Ads agency," "near me" Google Ads now; SEO in parallel

 Comparison "Google Ads vs SEO," "best agency for..."
-SEO/AEO, remarketing, sometimes Search
+Decision content, sometimes Search and selective remarketing

 Problem-led "why are my Google Ads not converting" Expert content, diagnosis, lead capture, remarketing